Chapter 2 : Will For Rain

 “But I was just saying... wait, what?
 Boyfriend?”

 I shifted awkwardly on the spot as both Henrietta and Amelie stared at me.
 My eyes fixed on Amelie’s green ones and she was shaking her head.
-Henrietta was laughing manically, her head thrown backwards, and was spouting a whole bunch of insults.
+Henrietta was spouting some twoddle I couldn’t really understand, but Amelie seemed to be keeping up.
 I just kept looking at Amelie.

 “Of course you didn’t tell her!
 That’s so you, isn’t it?
 I am your girlfriend, James Potter, but you are apparently so ashamed of me that you don’t tell people!
-But you just go off and whisper sweet little nothings to this complete tramp, even though you told me you loved me and bought me flowers and everything...”
+But you just go off and whisper sweet little nothings to this random girl, even though you told me you loved me and bought me flowers and everything...”

 “I mean, we have history, don’t we, James?
 You know I love you, don’t you, Jimmy?”

 “I’ll leave you two to talk, shall I?”
-Henrietta asked, snarling.
+Henrietta asked.
 She squeezed my hand tightly - obviously as some sort of sign that she possessed me.
 Amelie flicked her eyes downwards to where our skin met.

 Henrietta flounced off.